StephenHanzlik/EnosJava/README.md

 ## About
 This is the java implementation of the Mountain Snowpack app.
+For the React front end see - https://github.com/StephenHanzlik/Front_End

 ## Front End Deploy:
 1) Replace the `src` directory in the `frontend` directory with the latest version of the front end.